uboslinux/ubos-website/content/docs/developers/tutorials/first-app-with-docker.md

 ---
-title: Build and run your first UBOS Standalone App using Docker containers for development
+title: Build and run your first UBOS Standalone App using Docker
 weight: 10
 ---